Money, Cash, Hoes

 "Money, Cash, Hoes" is a song by American rapper Jay-Z as the third single from his third album Vol. 2...
 Hard Knock Life (1998).
 It was released on December 18, 1998.
-While the album version features a guest verse from rapper DMX, the remix features fellow rappers and Roc-A-Fella Records artists Memphis Bleek and Beanie Sigel with production by Swizz Beatz.
+While the album version features a guest verse from rapper DMX, the remix also features fellow rappers and Roc-A-Fella Records artists Memphis Bleek and Beanie Sigel with production by Swizz Beatz.
 Its beat features a sample of "Theme of Thief" from the 1989 Sega game Golden Axe.
 Producer Swizz Beatz stated that the glissando sounds were made by him sliding his hand across a keyboard, originally as a joke.
 The remix version is featured on the soundtrack to the movie The Corruptor.
 The music video for the remix version of the track is intertwined with clips from The Corruptor as well.
 In the end of the track, Pain in Da Ass talks, recreating dialogue from the film Goodfellas.